josh-jacobson/lambda-lecture-notes/git-workflow.md

 ## Naming commits
 Make sure your commit messages are clear and concise, so anyone viewing the list of commits can get a bird's eye view of recent dev work.
 "First commit on the new feature", "wip trying to get this working" and "fix the bug" are all examples of vague, unhelpful commits that no one wants to see in the history!

-Every team has their own preferences, and some even have specific requirements for verb tense ("Add booking feature" vs "Added booking feature") and other phrasing specifics, or including other relevant info like the id for the feature/bug story on your team's project tracker.
+Every team has their own preferences, and some even have specific requirements for verb tense ("Add booking feature" vs "Added booking feature") and other phrasing details.
+Some also like to include an id to reference the feature/bug story on your team's project tracker, either in commits or when you submit a pull request.

-Though the phrasing of your commit messages will probably never be the most important thing, it's a subtle code style cue that, along with other thoughtful approaches to the way you lay out your code and communicate with your team, will make everyone love working with you!
+Though the phrasing of your commit messages will probably never be the most important thing, it's a subtle cue that, along with other thoughtful approaches to the way you lay out your code and communicate with your team, will make everyone love working with you!

 ## Collaborating on GitHub and keeping your branch up to date